OliverTaylor246/Bond/examples/README.md

 ### 2. Simple Python Client

-Example of using the Bond Python SDK:
+Example of using the Ekko Python SDK:

 ```bash
 python simple_client.py